 Case is 18k rose gold with diameter of 40mm and thickness of 10.4mm.
 Sapphire crystals front and display back.
 Button at 10 o'clock advances the hour hand in one hour increments.
 This allows the traveler the ability to change the time as he or she travels through time zones.

 Dial is silver.
 Inner zone is guilloche with hour markers.
 Surrounding this area is a ring with numerals '1' through '24' which represent the 24 hours in a day.
 This ring turns counter clockwise, making a full rotation once every 24 hours.
 The time in the 24 reference cities, printed in the dial's outermost area, can be seen simultaneously with this world time system.
 In my opinion, this manner of tracking world time is much better than watches which merely use a 24 hour "GMT" hand, forcing the wearer to calculate world time versus simply reading it at a glance as this watch allows.

-Strap is Patek black hand sewn crocodile with 18k rose gold Patek deployant clasp.
+Strap is Patek hand sewn crocodile with 18k rose gold Patek deployment clasp.